karrbs/lightbot/README.md

   },
   "philips": {
-    "host": "", // IP of your Philips Hue bridge "auth": {
+    "host": "", // IP of your Philips Hue bridge "light": , // Number of the light you want to change "auth": {
       "key": "" // Set to the key give to the user.
     }